 Today, and even tonight after a few reds, it seems incredible that in that very year there was talk in Uralla of demolishing the old mill ‘in the name of progress.’
 McRae’s Store had closed its doors, so the mill had ceased to have a purpose, and was on the market.
 The 1881 ‘Chaff House’ (known locally as ‘The Wire Shed’ because McRae’s stored their fencing materials in there) was also part of the tattered package.
 It appeared that McCrossin’s Mill was doomed.

-McCrossin’s Mill Museum was officially opened by Bill McCarthy MLA on May 2nd 1982.
+McCrossin’s Mill Museum was officially opened by Bill McCarthy local labor candidate on May 2nd 1982.
 Its first exhibition was ‘Thunderbolt, Life and Legend.”

 To many people’s surprise, especially some debenture holders, all debenture money was repaid by the end of 1983, thanks to generous donations from Uralla Players’ annual theatrical extravaganza, “Mrs O’Malley’s Magnificent Music Hall,” which dispersed considerable funds to local charitable organisations, schools, and sometimes needy individuals at the end of each season.